 If you’re looking for something a bit more energetic, then head to Mt.
 Solmar.
 A short, but moderately difficult hike will bring you to the summit where there’s breathtaking views of Cabo and the Pacific Ocean.
 It’s well worth it.

-There’s lots of adventurous excursions here too, with opportunities to dive with sharks, skydive, and use a flyboard – a crazy looking device that allows you to dive into the water and also fly above it.
+Some of those include catamaran trips, jet skiing and many guided tours.
+There’s lots of more adventurous excursions in Cabo too, with opportunities to dive with sharks, skydive, and use a flyboard – a crazy looking device that allows you to dive into the water and also fly above it.
+In short, Cabo is energetic, lively and you’re not going to get bored here.

 After a long day exploring Cabo or enjoying the beach, then head to Baja Brewery for great beer and good food.
-We recommend coming here at sunset as it’s a rooftop bar and the views are exceptional.
+We recommend visiting at sunset as it’s a rooftop bar and the views are exceptional.

 Another favorite spot is The Jungle Bar – expect good music, drinks, and friendly service.
 For something a little different, head to the cozy Two for the Road Cabo JAZZ Spot – this little jazz joint has great musicians and equally great drinks.
 An absolute must in Cabo.